§4 ch4: Selection of Placement Resource and Placement Options

 The following activities are to be completed by the Children’s Service Worker within 3 hours of taking protective custody of the child(ren):

-- Conduct an immediate diligent search locate, contact, and place with grandparents.
+- Conduct an immediate diligent search to locate, contact, and place with grandparents.

 The following activities are to be completed by the Children’s Service Worker within two working days (48 hours) of taking protective custody of the child(ren):